 The benefits of adding an authorized user aren’t just restricted to bonus points.

 • Earn more points: Purchases made by the additional cardholders earn points for the primary account.
-When adding more than one family member as an authorized user, you can ensure all household spending is earning points for your account.
+When adding more than one family member as an authorized user, you can ensure all household spending earns points for your account.
 The downside to this?
 You’re responsible for paying back everything the household spends.

 • Allows you to transfer points to authorized users: The major banks have tightened guidelines on transferring points to other people's accounts.
 By adding an authorized user, you can sometimes sidestep the tighter restrictions.
 For example, it’s possible to move Amex Membership Rewards to someone else's frequent flyer account, but only if that person is an authorized user on your Membership Rewards-earning card — and only if they have been on the account for at least 90 days.